Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - When a player is wearing a face covering, you are not allowed to identify them using their voice alone.
 The mask must be removed to reveal their face for voice identification to be valid.

-- Players can be identified through a combination of unique features such as buckles, unique guns, specific clothing sets, and other distinguishing items and features.
-Voice identification alone is not permitted while the player is masked, as the voice may belong to a different character played by the same person.
+- Players can be identified by unique features like buckles, guns, clothes, or other distinct items.
+Voice alone cannot identify a masked player, since someone may use the same voice for other characters.

 - Always respect a player's identity claims, even if you have suspicions otherwise.